March 20 Column: Grow Annual Flowers

 You can read my column in today’s edition of The Spokesman-Review: Whether it’s sunny or shady, there’s a flower for your garden.
 Or you can read the text of my column underneath the video below.

-In my column, I have highlighted some of the most wonderful annual flowers.
-If you’re new to gardening, annuals are plants that grow, bloom, set seed and die within a single growing season.
-You’ll discover some of the most amazing annual varieties, how much light each one needs and how tall they’ll get.
+In my column, I highlighted some of the most wonderful annual flowers.
+Are you new to gardening?
+Annuals are plants that grow, bloom, set seed and die within a single growing season.
+You’ll discover some amazing annual varieties, how much light each one needs and how tall they’ll get.

-Most can still be started from seed but be sure to look for stunning annual flowers are your local, independent greenhouses and garden centers, too.
-If starting from seed, check the packets to learn whether it’s best to sow them directly outdoors or to start them indoors.
+Most can still be started from seed.
+Be sure to look for stunning annual flowers are your local, independent greenhouses and garden centers, too.
+Seed packets will indicate whether it’s best to sow them directly outdoors or to start them indoors.

-For this week’s video, I thought it would be fun to put together a video slideshow of some really colorful and extraordinary annual flowers you should consider growing.
+This week’s video is a video slideshow of some really colorful and extraordinary annual flowers to consider growing.
 I hope you’ll enjoy it!

 By Susan Mulvihill